ki4jgt/Book-of-the-Damned/README.md

 ==================

 # Purpose

-**The Book of the Damned** is a foundational framework for building an enriching and connected social haven for those who need it.
-It's a shared cosmology and mythos for morality outside religious contexts and constraints.
-The expectation is a community that builds upon itself and evolves over time to serve the needs of its members and broader society.
+**The Book of the Damned** is a public domain spiritual framework — a shared cosmology for those seeking meaning, morality, and community outside the confines and constraints traditional religion.

-I've used some spare time to hobble together a hodgepodge of cultural knowledge, quantum mechanics, philosophy, and personal observations into a layman's text that I'm placing into the public domain, in the hopes that it grows into something larger.

-This book is open.
-The text is public domain.
-The idea is that each follower may make a copy for themselves and modify it however they see fit.
-If they want to share those modifications, then others may copy the modifications they've made.

-Ideally, we don't try to convert people.
-We don't have authority figures to interpret "scripture."
-We CAN form communities to help one another socially, but not correct others' interpretations.
-The journey is for the individual.
-It is through self-improvement that the community is improved.

-Our gatherings should encourage social discourse.

-The basic premise being: Since I haven't had the same life experiences as you, your copy of the book should never look exactly like mine.
-But open dialog allows us to discuss our points of view and take the views of others to our own books.
+It is a living document: a foundation, not a fixed creed.
+Rooted in cultural memory, quantum theory, philosophy, and personal reflection, it is designed to grow, adapt, and evolve through the contributions of its readers.

+Everyone is free to copy, modify, and share their own version of this text.
+The expectation is not uniformity, but divergence.
+Each person’s life is unique, and so their version of the book should also be as unique.
+Our community is committed to growth, reflection, and refinement, but never the assumption to fully know or instruct another.

+There are no authorities here.
+No dogma.
+No conversions.
+The journey is sole.
+But through individual growth, the group is made stronger.

+Gatherings should serve as spaces for open dialogue and mutual support.

-I'd also like to encourage learning to play the game of Go.
-Not as an edict, but as a cultural foundation and mental cultivation for us, as a group.
+I also encourage learning to play the game of Go — not as doctrine, but as a cultural touchstone, mental discipline, and personal development.

-Enjoy the philosophy!
+Enjoy the philosophy.
+Expand it, if it helps.
+Ignore it, if it doesn't.

 {{TOC}}